2 FreeSwap Exchange protocol #

 As said above, FreeSwap sets up two independent sub-trading pools:

-The prices of TokenAToken A and TokenBToken B in the two sub-pools will deviate as exchange occurs.
+The prices of and in the two sub-pools will deviate as exchange occurs.
 When the price deviates to some extent, the two sub-pools need to internally exchange tokens to restore the token price.
 The token exchange between two sub-pools can restore the token prices of both side, and coulde also commit some kind of arbitrage between the pools.
 The analysis following:

 The deviation ratio is: